3: The Self

 Processing Information to Enhance the Self

-Although we can all be quite good at creating positive self-esteem by doing positive things, it turns out that we often do not stop there.
-The desire to see ourselves positively is sometimes strong enough that it leads us to seek out, process, and remember information in a way that allows us to see ourselves even more positively.
+Although we can all be quite good at building positive self-esteem by doing positive things, we often do not stop there.
+The desire to see ourselves positively is sometimes strong enough to lead us to seek out, process, and remember information in ways that allow us to see ourselves even more positively.

 Sanitioso, Kunda, and Fong (1990) had students read about a study that they were told had been conducted by psychologists at Stanford University (the study was actually fictitious).
-The students were randomly assigned to two groups: one group read that the results of the research had showed that extroverts did better than introverts in academic or professional settings after graduating from college; the other group read that introverts did better than extroverts on the same dimensions.
+The students were randomly assigned to two groups: one group read that research results showed extroverts did better than introverts in academic or professional settings after graduating from college; the other group read that introverts did better than extroverts on the same dimensions.
 The students then wrote explanations for why this might be true.

-The experimenter then thanked the participants and led them to another room, where a second study was to be conducted (you will have guessed already that although the participants did not think so, the two experiments were really part of the same experiment).
-In the second experiment, participants were given a questionnaire that supposedly was investigating what different personality dimensions meant to people in terms of their own experience and behavior.
-The students were asked to list behaviors that they had performed in the past that related to the dimension of “shy” versus “outgoing”—a dimension that is very close in meaning to the introversion-extroversion dimension that they had read about in the first experiment.
+The experimenter then thanked the participants and led them to another room, where a second study was to be conducted (you will have guessed already that, although the participants did not think so, the two experiments were really part of the same experiment).
+In the second experiment, participants were given a questionnaire that purported to investigate what different personality dimensions meant to people in terms of their own experiences and behavior.
+The students were asked to list behaviors they had performed in the past that related to the dimension of “shy” versus “outgoing”—a dimension very similar in meaning to the introversion-extroversion dimension they had read about in the first experiment.

 Figure 3.9, “Enhancing the Self,” shows the number of students in each condition who listed an extroverted behavior first, and the number who listed an introverted behavior first.
-You can see that the first memory listed by participants in both conditions tended to reflect the dimension that they had read was related to success according to the research presented in the first experiment.
-In fact, 62% of the students who had just learned that extroversion was related to success listed a memory about an extroverted behavior first, whereas only 38% of the students who had just learned that introversion was related to success listed an extroverted behavior first.
+You can see that the first memory reported by participants in both conditions tended to reflect the dimension they had read as related to success, according to the research presented in the first experiment.
+In fact, 62% of students who had just learned that extroversion was related to success listed a memory of an extroverted behavior first, whereas only 38% of students who had just learned that introversion was related to success listed a memory of an introverted behavior first.

 Figure 3.9 Enhancing the Self